autonomy-and-verification-uol/ROSMonitoring/README.md

 The Prolog folder contains the prolog files implementing the semantics of the specification language chosen: RML.
 In this folder we can find the semantics of the Trace Expression formalism and the implementation of a Webserver prolog.
 This Webserver Prolog can be used as a bridge between ROS nodes and our specifications.
 Thanks to the instrumentation part, we can generate automatically a monitor which will communicate to the WebServer Prolog using WebSockets (in the case of Online Runtime Verification).

+The other folder contains example of specifications using RML.

+# How to use ROSMonitoring (through an example extracted by ROS Tutorial)

+In order to show how to use ROSMonitoring, the fisrt thing we need to do is to create a ROS project.
+We can get the example of ROS nodes in Python from: